ZkClown/GetPwd/README.md

   -p PROCESSES, --processes PROCESSES
                         Number of processes
-  -d, --difference      Don't combine two elements of one same set
+  -d, --difference      Don't combine two elements of one same set -l, --leet            Use leet table instead of only Maj and Min
 ```
 ## Exemple usage